Skip to Content

 Disability Discrimination No Company Is Too Big to Play Fair

-The law generally prohibits employers from discriminating against job applicants and employees because of a disability.
-In addition, the law requires employers to provide disabled employees with reasonable accommodations that enable them to work.
+The law generally prohibits employers from discriminating against job applicants and employees based on a disability.
+Additionally, the law requires employers to provide disabled employees with reasonable accommodations that enable them to work.

 Our attorneys are dedicated to protecting and advancing the rights of disabled employees.